This sixth and final part of the Stunting Story ponders what government could do to bring good food back to our children.

 The real challenge is how to enable NGOs that will not give out gifts but empower the people to build their own sustainable lifestyles.

 Vukuzenzele is the new buzzword.
-In Zulu it means an intense awakening; figuratively speaking it commands South Africans to wake up and do it themselves.
+In Zulu it means an intense awakening; figuratively speaking it commands South Africans to arise and do it themselves.
 Government is far too concerned about other more important things; stunting of our children does not concern them.
 But they are not ignorant of the problem; the president’s wife, an able doctor, has told them.

 And big business is only in it for making a good profit.
 Almost no one in government really cares and understands about the stunting of our children; or has a solution.